petartotev/PT_Library_Pi_UltimateRaspetarberry/README.md

 - `@reboot sleep 60` sets the execution 60 seconds after reboot;
 - `... >> /home/ptuser/cronlog.txt 2>&1` logs crontab execution into `cronlog.txt`.

+⚠️ WARNING: Run `python3 main.py`, not `sudo python3 main.py`!

+### Run Again After Some Time

+In order to run the project after some time, go to the Windows machine, run `google_drive_manager.py` with the `credentials.json` file deleted (as its refresh token is surely deprecated).
+A pop-up Google window will appear - just confirm and a new `credentials.json` file will be populated.
+This needs to be copied on the Pi and used before running the program.

 ## Project Pi Zero 2 W Parking Space Invaders

 ### Ultralytics YOLO